Orchid care is not complicated. It is just different from everything else you have grown.

 Orchids follow the same seasonal rhythm even indoors, and adjusting your care to match it makes a real difference.

-Spring (March to May): This is when she wakes up.
+Spring (March to May): This is when the plant wakes up.
 Start fertilizing again after a winter break, and increase watering frequency slightly as the days lengthen.
 If you see a new leaf emerging, that’s a good sign.
 New roots are common in spring too: look for bright green tips on silver-grey root strands.

 Common Problems and What They Mean